History of the Philadelphia 76ers: 1967–1976: Fall of the 76ers

 The bottom fell out in the 1972–73 season.
-The season ended when Cunningham bolted to the ABA, leaving the Sixers with a roster of Greer and little else.
+Ramsay left for the expansion Buffalo Braves, but the Sixers had trouble finding a replacement; Al McGuire and Adolph Rupp turned them down.
+Kosloff was so desperate for a replacement that he took out an ad in The Philadelphia Inquirer.
+It was answered by Roy Rubin, longtime head coach at Long Island University.
+For all intents and purposes, the season ended when Cunningham bolted to the ABA on the same day Rubin was introduced as head coach.
+This left the Sixers with a roster of Greer–the last former Syracuse National still on the team, and the only holdover from the 1967 champions–and little else.
 The 76ers lost their first 15 games of the season, and a few months later set a then-record 20-game losing streak in a single season.
 Their record following the 20-game losing streak was 4–58, and the team at that point had just lost 34 of 35 games.
 The 76ers finished the season with a 9–73 record, leading the skeptical Philadelphia press to call them the "Nine and 73-ers".
-Under Coach Roy Rubin the 76ers went 4-47.
-It was his first and, as it turned out, his last NBA coaching job.
+Rubin was fired after 51 games and a 4–47 record; it would be his only NBA coaching job.
 He was succeeded by player-coach Kevin Loughery, who went 5-26 the rest of the way.
 The 76ers finished an NBA-record 59 games behind the Atlantic Division champion Boston Celtics.
 The nine wins by the 1972–73 squad are the fourth fewest in NBA history, and remains the fewest for a full 82-game season.
 The 73 losses, although threatened several times, remain the all-time low-water mark for any NBA franchise.
 The 76ers' 0.110 winning percentage was a record worst at the time, and is still the second lowest in NBA history.
-This record was broken by the 2011–2012 Charlotte Bobcats which was shortened due to a lockout.
-(That Bobcats team finished 7-59, for a .106 winning percentage.)
-The 1972-73 edition of the Sixers is widely considered to be the worst team ever to take the court in NBA history, only six years after winning the most games in NBA history.
+This record was broken by the 2011–2012 Charlotte Bobcats, who finished 7-59 (.106) in a season shortened due to a lockout.
+Only six years after fielding one of the best teams in NBA history, the Sixers fielded what is widely considered to be the worst team ever to take the court in NBA history.